-Spring ISD is engaged in a 5-year partnership with The Holdsworth Center to help them grow outstanding leaders at the district and campus levels.
-Dr. Rodney Watson, Khechara Bradford and Julie Hill are in the District Leadership Program, a two-year learning journey in which central office administrators develop their personal leadership skills and practice growing and empowering others and creating change to drive excellent and equitable outcomes for students.
+As part of the multi-year Holdsworth Partnership, Dr. Rodney Watson, Khechara Bradford and Julie Hill all participated in District Leadership Program, a two-year learning journey in which central office administrators develop their personal leadership skills and practice growing and empowering others and creating change to drive excellent and equitable outcomes for students.

 Khechara Bradford walked into her garage and sat in the dark with only the light from her phone.
 She needed a place where she could be alone, and cry if she needed to.